Britain's FTSE climbs as Experian and SABMiller rally

 “Despite all the positive talk about strategy delivery, Sainsbury continues to lose sales and market share and reduce margins thereby reducing return on capital.
 Sainsbury expects the tough background to be maintained through the second half so respite is still some way off,” said David Stoddart, analyst at Edison Investment Research.

-Telecoms provider Talktalk, which is in the FTSE 250 mid-cap index, jumped 12 percent.
+Telecoms provider Talktalk, which is in the FTSE 250 mid-cap index jumped 12.3 percent.

 TalkTalk’s shares slumped in October after the company fell victim to a cyber attack, but the stock recovered on Wednesday after TalkTalk raised its interim dividend by 15 percent and maintained its guidance for this financial year.
-(Additional reporting by Kit Rees; Editing by Toby Chopra/Ruth Pitchford)
+(Additional reporting by Sudip Kar-Gupta; Editing by Toby Chopra)